rokstrnisa/RokClock/README.markdown

 ### 4.1 Configuration options ###

+- `alwaysOnTop` (default: `true`): Determines whether the window should be always on top of other windows.

 - `locX` (default: `600`): The horizontal starting coordinate of the window.

 - `locY` (default: `400`): The vertical starting coordinate of the window.